otcathatsya/jpwr/README.md

 # JSC power tool

 JPWR is a modular tool for measuring power and energy of different compute devices.
-Right now the tool supports methods for querying AMD GPUs, NVIDIA GPUs and specific methods for getting system power on NVIDIA Grace-Hopper nodes.
+Right now the tool supports methods for querying AMD GPUs, NVIDIA GPUs, specific methods for getting system power on NVIDIA Grace-Hopper nodes and the GraphCore GC200 IPU.

 Basic functionality is provided by starting a power-measurement loop in a separate thread that uses device-specific interfaces to query device power periodically, saving the datapoints along with timestamps internally and calculating the energy consumed at the end of operation.